 The only equity compensation plan which the Company has in place is the Option Plan which was last approved by the Shareholders at the Company's annual general meeting on May 30, 2022.
-The Option Plan has been established to provide incentive to qualified parties to increase their proprietary interest in
+The Option Plan has been established to provide incentive to qualified parties to increase their proprietary interest in the Company and thereby encourage their continuing association with the Company.
+The Option Plan is administered by the Board and is a "fixed number" stock option plan as described in TSX Venture Exchange Policy 4.4.
+The maximum aggregate number of Common Shares that may be reserved for issuance under the Option Plan is 60,025,975 Common Shares.

 At the date of this Information Circular, there were options outstanding to purchase an aggregate of 15,000,000 Common Shares.
 Accordingly, 45,025,975 options remain available for future grants under the stock option plan.
-Options granted under the Option Plan are not exercisable for a period longer than 10 years and the exercise price must be paid in full upon exercise of the options
+Options granted under the Option Plan are not exercisable for a period longer than 10 years and the exercise price must be paid in full upon exercise of the options.

-The following table sets out equity compensation plan information as at the end of the Company's financial year ended November 30, 2022.
+The following table sets out equity compensation plan information as at the end of the Company's financial year ended November 30, 2023.

-Equity Compensation Plan Information Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by securityholders 48,612,678 \$0.05 45,025,975 Equity compensation plans not approved by securityholders Nil Nil Nil Total 48,612,678 45,025,975
+Equity Compensation Plan Information Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by securityholders 15,000,000 \$0.05 45,025,975 Equity compensation plans not approved by securityholders Nil Nil Nil Total 15,000,000 45,025,975